-Lung cancer is the second most common type of cancer and one of the leading causes of death in both females and males across the globe.
+Lung cancer is the second most common type of cancer and one of the leading causes of death in females and males worldwide.
 Those who smoke have higher chances of developing cancer than those who do not.
 And, the signs and symptoms of lung cancer can differ in males and females.

-In the early stages, people often do not see any signs of lung cancer at all; the symptoms only develop when cancer gets spread.
+In the early stages, people often do not see any signs of lung cancer; the symptoms only develop when cancer gets spread.

 Signs of Lung Cancer

-In this post, we have shared the most common signs and symptoms of lung cancer that you should know about-
+In this post, we have shared the most common signs and first symptoms of lung cancer that you should know-

 1. Sudden Weight Loss